Published: January 27, 2026

 Crime

-The U.S. Department of State has assessed The Hague and Amsterdam as being a LOW-threat location for crime directed at or affecting official U.S. government interests.
+The U.S. Department of State has assessed The Hague and Amsterdam as being LOW-threat locations for crime directed at or affecting official U.S. government interests.

 The U.S. Department of State has not included a Crime “C” Indicator on the Travel Advisory for the Netherlands.